gilesknap/mciwb/README.md

 ## Interactive Commands
 So far we have the following signs to drop.
 See demo.py for example usage.
+(video shows start and stop signs which are now combined into 'select')

 When you drop a sign you must be facing it.
 It will disappear when the sign has been detected by the poller and the function has executed.

-Note that the sign's coordinates of action are the block **behind** it or the block it is attached to (which is also the block behind it)
+Note that the sign's target coordinates are the block **behind** it and a free standing sign targets the block below and behind it.

-- **start**: set the start point for the copy buffer (and anchor point for paste)
+- **select**: set the start and stop point for the copy buffer, the last two uses of this command determine the bounding box of the copy buffer.
+The last use determines the anchor point for the next paste
-- **stop**: set the opposite corner of the copy buffer
 - **paste**: clone the contents of copy buffer to the current indicated location (anchored at the start point)
-- **pastefloor** - shift the copy buffer down by 1 and paste it at the location indicated but down by one (good for copying sections of floor)
 - **clear**: clear the contents of the paste buffer
+- **backup** create a zipped and dated backup of the world

 ## Todo Interactive Commands

-- **backup** create a zipped and dated backup of the world (requires some preconfiguration)
+ (requires some preconfiguration)
 - **expand**: expand the closest face of the copy buffer to the indicated point (can do all 6 dimensions)
 - **shift**: shift the copy buffer until the closest face is at the indicated point